 Switching to value-based contracts can be a complex process for payers and providers alike.
 From managed health plans to clinical quality measure capture, these companies are helping healthcare stakeholders implement and manage value-based care.

 The transition from the fee-for-service (FFS) to the value-based care (VBC) model is critical to the ongoing transformation of the US healthcare system.

-In the VBC model, healthcare providers are paid for the healthcare outcomes of their patients, rather than just for services provided.
+In the VBC model, healthcare providers are paid for the health outcomes of their patients, rather than just for the volume of services provided.

-Using the CB Insights platform, we surfaced 150+ private companies facilitating the value-based care transformation and mapped them according to 7 categories within the space, from social determinants of health to value-driven providers.
+Using the CB Insights platform, we surfaced 140+ private companies facilitating the shift toward value-based care and mapped them according to 9 categories within the space, from clinical quality measure capture to remote patient monitoring.

 Please click to enlarge.